rajsaurav/Global-Cycling-Manufacturer-Analysis/README.md

 # Recommendations
 - Need to improve the quality of the products in clothing category based on customer feedback
 - The major chunk of orders come from low and average income level customers.
-Feedback from these customers will help in attacting more customers and expand the business.
+Feedback from these customers will help in attracting more customers and expand the business.
 - Focus on quality and quantity for accessories as maximum number of orders come for this category.
 - Expanding into other countries by collaborating with local businesses in that country.